Move Cost Calculator Logo

 Always ask: "Is this quote based on Standard Liability or the full replacement value of my items?"

-Read our Insurance Guide5.
-Professional Accreditations
+Read our Insurance Guide

 A quote from a member of the **British Association of Removers (BAR)** carries more weight.
 Why?
 Because they are required to provide a clear, written quote that adheres to a strict Code of Practice.
 They also provide "Advanced Payment Protection," meaning if they go bust, your move is still covered.